epam/edp-install/documentation/kubernetes_install_edp.md

     - jenkins.stagesVersion - version of EDP-Stages library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-stages/releases);
     - jenkins.pipelinesVersion - version of EDP-Pipeline library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);
     - adminConsole.version - EDP image and tag.
 The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-admin-console/tags);
-    - vcs.* - parameters used for integrating Gerrit with external VCS.
-Are deprecated and will be removed soon. **DO NOT CHANGE THEM.**
     - perf.* - Integration with PERF is in progress.
 Should be false so far.
 ```